 You have a habit of giving (unsolicited) advice

 Sure, you're trying to be helpful by recommending the best restaurants in Portland, or sharing your wisdom on parenting through the terrible twos.
-But you are also seizing an opportunity to demonstrate your superior knowledge and insight, explains Brugo.
+But you are also seizing an opportunity to demonstrate your superior knowledge and insight, explains Burgo.
 "Narcissists are always a little more in the know," he says.
 "They seem to have the inside info on everything."
 By acting more sophisticated than everyone in the room, you are bolstering your inflated sense of self—unfortunately at their expense.

 4 of 11Getty Images

 You detest waiting in line

 And you get frustrated if someone doesn't respond to your voicemail right away.
 On some level, you feel you deserve special treatment, whether you're among friends or at the DMV.
 "Whatever a narcissist's needs are, they need to be met now," says marriage and family therapist Karyl McBride, PhD, who has written two books about dealing with narcissists, Will I Ever Be Good Enough? ($16; amazon.com) and Will I Ever Be Free of You? ($25; amazon.com).
 "They want automatic compliance because they are that important."
 Whether you are conscious of it or not, you live your life with a sense of entitlement, and for better or worse, expect the world to revolve around you.